BeanOfChaos/DRLGamesExp/README.md

 # DRLGamesExp
-Experiments and exercises for deep reinforcement learning in games
+Experiments for deep reinforcement learning in games